vtexdocs/help-center-content/docs/announcements/en/promotions-segmentation-by-country.md

 author: 7qy2DBsUp8U5P9lqV0JHfR
 slug: promotions-segmentation-by-country
 legacySlug: promotions-segmentation-by-country
-announcementImageID: ""
+announcementImageID: ''
-announcementSynopsisEN: VTEX will introduce a new feature for customers with operations in several countries: the promotions filter by country.
+announcementSynopsisEN: 'VTEX will introduce a new feature for customers with operations in several countries: the promotions filter by country.'
 ---

 As of February 21th, 2020, VTEX will introduce a new feature for customers with operations in several countries: the promotions filter by country.